 The provision of reliable seasonal forecasts is an important area in climate science and understanding the limitations and quantifying uncertainty remains a key challenge (Doblas-Reyes et al., 2013; Weisheimer and Palmer, 2014).
 Operational seasonal forecasting, although once limited to a handful of research centres, is now a regular activity across the globe.
 Much recent focus has been given to the skill and reliability of seasonal climate predictions.
-Dynamical (process-based) forecast systems are arguably the most important tool in producing predictions of seasonal climate at continental and
+Dynamical (process-based) forecast systems are arguably the most important tool in producing predictions of seasonal climate at continental and regional scales.

-5 regional scales.
 Such systems are based on numerical models that represent dynamical processes in the atmospheric, ocean and land surface in addition to the linear and non-linear interactions between them.
-However, the development of dynamical systems is a continuous challenge; climate models are inherently complex and computationally demanding and often contain considerable systematic errors that limit model skill in particular regions and seasons.
+However, the development of dynamical systems is a continuous challenge; climate models are inherently complex and computationally demanding and often contain considerable errors and biases that limit model skill in particular regions and seasons.

-As an alternative to dynamical forecast systems, empirical approaches aim to describe a known physical relationship between regional-scale anomalies in a target variable (the predictand), say, temperature or precipitation, and preceding climate phenomena (the predictors).
-In its simplest form, an empirical forecast may be based on paraistance in which observations of the variable to be predicted are taken so the fore

-- persistence in which observations of the variable to be predicted are taken as the forecast for some lead time.
-Such forecasts have frequently performed better at short lead times than those simply prescribed by the long-term climatology, particularly so in the Tropics.
-More sophisticated statistical methods include analog forecasting (van den Dool, 2007; Suckling and Smith, 2013) and regression-based techniques, which may - in turn take predictive information from spatial patterns using, for instance, empirical orthogonal functions (EOFs) (e.g. van Oldenborgh et al., 2005b), maximum covariance analysis (MCA) (e.g. Coelho et al., 2006) and linear inverse modelling (LIM) (e.g. Penland and Matrosova, 1998).
-Empirical predictions for the phase and strength of the El Nino Southern Oscillation (ENSO) have historically shown comparable skill to those - 25 produced by dynamical systems (e.g. Sardeshmukh et al., 2000; Peng et al., 2000; van Oldenborgh et al., 2005b).
-Additionally, an inherent advantage of empirical methods is the ease with which knowledge of climate variability gained from analysis of up-todate observations can be incorporated into a prediction system (Doblas-Reyes et al.,

-2013), which in turn facilitates the development of new methodologies and statistical techniques (van den Dool, 2007).
+As an alternative to dynamical forecast systems, empirical approaches aim to describe a 10 known physical relationship between regional-scale anomalies in a target variable (the predictand), say, temperature or precipitation, and preceding climate phenomena (the predictors).
+In its simplest form, an empirical forecast may be based on persistence in which observations of a given variable at some lead time are taken as the forecast for that variable.
+Such forecasts have frequently performed better at short lead times than those simply prescribed by the long-15 term climatology, particularly so in the Tropics.
+More sophisticated statistical methods include analog forecasting (van den Dool, 2007; Suckling and Smith, 2013) and regression-based techniques, which may in turn take predictive information from spatial patterns using, for instance, empirical orthogonal functions (EOFs) (e.g. van Oldenborgh et al., 2005), maximum covariance analysis (MCA) (e.g. Coelho et al., 2006) and linear inverse modelling (LIM) (e.g. Penland and 20 Matrosova, 1998).
+Empirical predictions for the phase and strength of the El Nino Southern Oscillation (ENSO) have historically shown comparable skill to those produced by dynamical systems (e.g. Sardeshmukh et al., 2000; Peng et al., 2000; van Oldenborgh et al., 2005).
+Additionally, an inherent advantage of empirical methods is the ease with which knowledge of climate variability gained from analysis of up-to-date observations can be incorporated into a 25 prediction system (Doblas-Reyes et al., 2013), which in turn facilitates the development of new methodologies and statistical techniques (van den Dool, 2007).